luboivanov/stock-trading-app/README.md

 ## Project Overview (Requirements)

 ### Non-functional Requirements
-- The solution is production ready, with CI/CD, observability, and secure secret management.
+- The solution is production ready, with CI/CD, observability.

 ### Data
 - The backend stores static price history for a stock, with a price value for every second in a known period (no database required).